mkhalid578/Muhammed-Chhun-Blog/README.md

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

-This project allows users to be able to share thier photos and vidoes in the blog.
+This project allows users to post thier daily blog which allows other users to make comments and share thier thoughts on the blog.
+Users can share thier photos and vidoes in the blog.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?